couchbaselabs/sg-replicate/README.md

 ![architecture](http://tleyden-misc.s3.amazonaws.com/blog_images/sg-replicate-architecture.png)

+# Sync Gateway integration

+sg-replicate has been integrated into Sync Gateway itself, and that is probably how you want to use it, unless you have a specific need to run it standalone.
+See the documentation on [Sync Gateway Replications](https://developer.couchbase.com/documentation/mobile/1.3/guides/sync-gateway/running-replications/index.html) for usage instructions.

 # Quickstart - build from source

 *Note: there is no need to clone this repo, because the `go get` command below will take care of that for you*